-I have been working on the branding, look and feel and visitor journey including access areas of Metabox – a new, innovative destination in the London Docklands area with cutting–edge content new to cities such as urban agriculture, neo–manufacturing, art storage, drones, etc.
+On behalf of the strategy consultancy Arthesia, I have been working on the look and feel, the visitor journey and visual identity of Metabox – a new, innovative destination in the London Docklands area with cutting–edge content new to cities such as urban agriculture, neo–manufacturing, art storage, drones, etc.

 Several floors of real, industrial content in an intelligent warehouse also serving as a visitor attraction at the same time.
 The core idea evolved around an all access platform which organically combines the entrance information with a harvest point, material lab, furniture store and cafe.

-SERVICES: Concept, research (subject / place / audience), content creation, touch points, brand development, brand in space, information design
+SERVICES: Concept, research (subject / place / audience), touch points, visual identity, brand in space, information design

 Freedomland is a visual journey into a highly regulated man made land; captured between forces of order and space, concept and execution, authority and freedom and expressed as a new conceptual territory.

-SERVICES: Research, concept, customer journey, branding, exhibition design, communication strategy, information design
+SERVICES: Research, concept, customer journey, visual identity, exhibition design, communication strategy, information design

 PEACE & QUIET

-Visual–identity and environmental graphic for Peace & Quiet, a civic ‘dialogue station’ in Times Square.
+I have been working on the visual–identity and environmental graphics for Peace & Quiet, a civic ‘dialogue station’ in Times Square.
 Peace & Quiet sought to stimulate public discussion by facilitating an open dialogue between American veterans and civilians in this iconic public square.